jasvin0513/pokemon-tcg-tracker/README.md

 ## Personal Collections

-The personal collection feature allows users to track their collection, filter their cards and save them as a CSV file.
+The personal collection feature allows users to track their card collection with their tracking information

-### Filters
+### Tracking Information

-The available filters are:
+The available information being tracked are:

 * Card Supertype
 * Card Name